ianwalter/dist/README.md

   (e.g. using [Puppeteer][puppeteerUrl])
 * Inline your library's dependencies to create a single distribution file that should significantly improve startup time (I haven't tested this yet).
+* Use the babel option to transpile your code based on your library's Babel configuration

 ## Options